sammysiegel/MAGNA-U/README.md

 If you have generated an MNP object within your code, you can save a record of all of its basic attributes to a file using the `save_mnp()` function.
 The function takes as a positional argument the name of an instance of an MNP object.
-By default, the file is saved to the same directory as specified by the `filepath` attribute of the MNP, but you can also change where it gets saved to by passing the argument `path` with a string with the desired directory.
+By default, the file is saved to the same directory as specified by the `directory` attribute of the MNP, but you can also change where it gets saved to by passing the argument `filepath` with a string with the desired directory.
 Here's an example:

 ```python